renanmarcos/install-arch/README.md

 This is destined for intermediate/expert users, because doens't install all things from zero.
 This will only install and configures packages after mounting system in '/mnt' partition and changing to arch-chroot.

-If you are newbie or don't know so much about Arch Linux, is recommended to read the [Arch Wiki](https://wiki.archlinux.org/).
+If you are newbie or don't know so much about Arch Linux, it's recommended to read the [Arch Wiki](https://wiki.archlinux.org/).

 ATTENTION: I've not tested this script yet in an installation.
-I am not responsible for bad installation by now.
 If you find any bugs, please report into 'Issues' tab.

 ## An quick guide to installing Arch Linux and executing the script

 ### Load the keyboard mapping:
-(you can change to your country, like *de-latin*)
+You can change according your country, like *de-latin1*

 ```sh
 $ loadkeys br-abnt2